8 Crucial Food Allergy Questions to Ask Preschools, Daycares & Schools

 7. Where will your child’s emergency plan be kept, and how will they make sure each teacher & staff member sees it?

-When my girls were in school, I didn’t even know there was such a thing as an emergency plan.
-Now, I use them like they’re going out of style.
+When my girls were starting preschool, I didn’t even know there was such a thing as an anaphylaxis emergency plan.
+We’ve come a long way, folks!
+Now, I realize that the anaphylaxis emergency plan is one of the most essential tools for allergy safety.
 I send one for every field trip, to every teacher and always have an updated one at the school.
 The great thing is that these plans have a place to put a picture of your child on the top so teachers can see WHO has the allergy (this is especially important for substitute teachers/caregivers).

-But emergency plans won’t be helpful unless they can be accessed and looked at by every teacher/caregiver that comes into contact with your child.
-In this way, it’s important to have it in a spot where teachers will look at it and use it.
-This question will help you find out where they keep it and how they make sure each teacher looks at it.
+But emergency plans won’t be helpful unless they can be accessed and looked at by every teacher/caregiver who comes into contact with your child.
+In this way, it’s important to have it in a spot where teachers will look at it and use it, including substitute teachers.

 8. What is their hand-washing procedure?